 Microsoft has announced ago a new feature in MS Intune few months.
 You can now use Windows Defender ATP as a compliance for your environment.
 This means you can give the device access to your corporate resource by the status of Windows Defender ATP, based on risk scores.
-If the device is not healthy or has to high risk score in ATP then the access to the resources will be blocked by MS Intune.
-Windows Defender ATP help prevent security breaches, and help limit the impact within in your organization.
+If the device is not healthy or has to high-risk score in ATP then the access to the resources will be blocked by MS Intune.
+Windows Defender ATP help prevents security breaches and helps limit the impact within in your organization.

 Go to MS Intune portal -> Device compliance -> Windows Defender ATP

 Click on the link Connect Windows Defender AP to Microsoft Intune in the Windows Defender Security Center.

 Turn on Microsoft Intune connection and click on the Save preference button.

 Go back to the MS Intune portal and click on the refresh button.
 The connection has been made and the status is available.
 The status will change to Connected later.

 Turn on the options Connect Windows devices version… and Block unsupported OS versions.
 Click on the save button.

 The next step is to onboard your test device into Windows Defender ATP.
 Go to the Windows ATP dashboard/portal: https://securitycenter.windows.com/

 You have to change Deployment method to Mobile Device Management/Microsoft Intune.
 Click on the Download Package button.
 Save the Zip in Downloads.

 Open the ZIP file and extract/copy the XML file and paste it Documents or somewhere else.